Goyt Valley Walk Cover Photo

 Errwood hall ruins in goyt valley

 Hidden amongst the pine trees, the shrine is easy to miss.
-It will be to your left where a well-trodden path leads to the curious-looking structure.
-Enjoy a moment of peace and reflection before pushing on another kilometre or so to the car park.
+It is to your left, where a well-trodden path leads down to it.
+Enjoy a moment of peace and reflection before pushing on to the car park.

 st josephs shrine in goyt valley